Hortonville, Wisconsin

 Hortonville is a village in Outagamie County, Wisconsin, United States.
 The population was 3,028 at the 2020 census.

-Hortonville is located in the Fox Cities region and the Appleton-Oshkosh-Neenah, WI CSA, the third largest metropolitan area in Wisconsin.
+Hortonville is in the Fox Cities region and the Appleton-Oshkosh-Neenah, WI CSA, Wisconsin's third-largest metropolitan area.

 History

-In 1848, a man by the name of Alonzo Horton purchased 1,500 acres from the governor of Wisconsin, now known as the Town of Hortonia and the Village of Hortonville, for only 70 cents per acre.
-The first thing Horton did was build a cabin; by damming the Black Otter Creek, which created the 75 acre Black Otter Lake.
+In 1848, Alonzo Horton purchased 1,500 acres from the governor of Wisconsin, now known as the Town of Hortonia and the Village of Hortonville, for 70 cents per acre.
+He built a cabin and dammed the Black Otter Creek, creating the 75 acre Black Otter Lake.
 After laying out a plat for the community by buying land and platting it off in 1849, Horton was swayed westward by the California Gold Rush.
 He later developed the city of San Diego, California.

 On August 11, 1894, the settlement was incorporated as the Village of Hortonville.
-At that time, it had one of the first match light factories in the world.
+It had one of the world's first match light factories.

-Two feature films were said to have been set in Hortonville, WI.
-1944 Janie (1944 film) and 1947 Janie Gets Married.
+Two feature films are said to have been set in Hortonville, Janie (1944) and Janie Gets Married (1947).

 During World War II, a German POW camp was established in Hortonville along County Hwy MM on the north side of the village.

 On March 18, 1974, the teachers at the Hortonville Community School went on strike, an event that received national news coverage.

 In 1981, the Hortonville Community Hall, now known as the Hortonville Opera House, was added to the National Register of Historic Places.

 In 2023, a group of Hortonville residents received regional news coverage for their attendance at the Major League Baseball Milwaukee Brewers debut of Hortonville-raised Caleb Boushley.

 Geography

 Hortonville is located at (44.335196, -88.638847).

-According to the United States Census Bureau, the village has a total area of 3.55 sqmi, of which, 3.47 sqmi of it is land and 0.08 sqmi is water.
+According to the United States Census Bureau, the village has an area of 3.55 sqmi, of which 3.47 sqmi is land and 0.08 sqmi is water.

 Black Otter Lake

-The community is located on the shores of the 75 acre Black Otter Lake.
+The community is on the shores of the 75 acre Black Otter Lake.
 It is drained by Black Otter Creek, which flows into the Wolf River just north of the village.
-The total watershed for the lake is estimated to be 16 sqmi.
+The lake's watershed is estimated to be 16 sqmi.

-The Black Otter is the only public access lake in Outagamie County.
-Because of this, it receives substantial recreational use, primarily by anglers, throughout the year.
-Fish species in the lake include: bluegill, largemouth bass, black crappie, yellow perch, northern pike and catfish.
+Black Otter is Outagamie County's only public-access lake, so it receives substantial recreational use, primarily by anglers.
+Fish species in the lake include bluegill, largemouth bass, black crappie, yellow perch, northern pike and catfish.

-The village maintains: two public boat launches, a kayak launch, fishing pier and three parks along the shores of the lake.
+The village maintains two public boat launches, a kayak launch, a fishing pier, and three parks along the lakeshore.

 Wolf River

-The village is located approximately 2 miles south of the Wolf River.
-Buchman Access, a public boat launch, is located along County M. The river is also the border between the Town of Hortonia and the Town of Liberty.
+The village is about 2 miles south of the Wolf River.
+Buchman Access, a public boat launch, is along County M. The river is also the border between the Town of Hortonia and the Town of Liberty.